mlops-2425q1-mds-upc/MLOps-2425q1-demos/docs/project-setup.md

 14. Push the changes to the remote repository:
     ```bash
-    git push -u origin master
+    git push -u origin branch-name
     ```
-    This will push the changes to the `main` branch of the remote repository.
+    This will push the changes to the `branch-name` branch of the remote repository.
+    By default, newer versions of git set the initial default branch to `main`.
+Older versions use the branch name `master`.

 Your project is now set up with the project structure and dependency manager.
 You can start working on your project by adding code, data, and other project-specific files to the project directory.
 Make sure to follow best practices for project organization and version control to ensure reproducibility and collaboration.